l7mp/stunner/README.md

   WebRTC media servers?
 Can't get sufficient audio/voice quality because public TURN servers are a bottleneck?
-STUNner can be scaled up with a single `kubectl scale` command and, since STUNner lets you deploy your media servers into a standard Kubernetes `Deployment`, the same applies to the media plane.
+STUNner can be scaled up with a single `kubectl scale` command and, since STUNner lets you deploy your media servers into a standard Kubernetes `Deployment`, the same applies to the media plane!

 * **Full Kubernetes and service mesh integration.** Manage your HTTP/HTTPS application servers with your favorite service mesh (like [Istio](https://istio.io)), STUNner will take care of the UDP/RTP based media.
-Store your STUN/TURN credentials and DTLS keys in secure Kubernetes vaults!
-  Use the standard Kubernetes ACLs (`NetworkPolicy`) to lock down network access between your application servers and the media plane, and benefit from the zero-trust networking and microsegmentation best practices to secure your WebRTC deployment.
+Store your STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, and use Kubernetes ACLs (`NetworkPolicy`) to lock down network access between your application servers and the media plane.

 * **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundreds of